-Bolton pessimistic on North Korea in 1st speech since ouster
+Bolton critical of North Korea in first speech since ouster

 WASHINGTON (AP) — Former national security adviser John Bolton gave a characteristically pessimistic outlook on the prospects for getting North Korea to give up its nuclear weapons as he made his first public appearance since he was ousted from his post by President Donald Trump.

-Bolton made no mention of Trump in his speech to a forum on Korean security on Monday and avoided any discussion of the president in a brief question-and-answer session that followed.
-But he made it clear that he does not expect much progress in the stalled talks even though Kim Jong Un has halted nuclear weapons tests and met three times with Trump.
+Bolton challenged a centerpiece of Trump’s foreign policy without directly discussing the president in a speech Monday to a Korean security forum and the question-and-answer session that followed.
+He made it clear that he expects little to come from the talks even though Kim Jong Un has halted nuclear weapons tests.

 The North Korean leader has made a “strategic decision” to do whatever he can to keep his country’s nuclear weapons, and that is an “unacceptable” threat to the world, the famously hawkish former U.N. ambassador said.

-Note: This story has been updated to correct quote during Q&A session to “bromance diplomacy” instead of romance.